 Solar Energy at Ipswich River

-In the spring of 2006, Ipswich River Wildlife Sanctuary made a major commitment to green electricity by installing a 60 panel photovoltaic array (9.9 kW) that produces the equivalent of 50 percent of its electricity.
-The photovoltaic array began reporting energy production through PowerDash in the spring of 2012.
+In the spring of 2006, Ipswich River made a major commitment to green electricity by installing a 60-panel, 9.9 kW photovoltaic (PV) array that produces the equivalent of 50% of its electricity.
+The array began reporting energy production through PowerDash in the spring of 2012.

 When combined with the energy produced from the Conservation Barn array, this system generates 17,654 kWh per year—which means 127% of the sanctuary’s electricity produced from solar.